 Appointment of the Mediator

-(a) If the parties agree within seven days of the commencement of the mediation on the person of the mediator, or have agreed on another appointment procedure, the Center shall appoint, in consultation with the ICOM Secretariat, any mediator so selected, after confirming the requirements of Articles 10 and 11.
+(a) If the parties agree within seven days of the commencement of the mediation on the person of the mediator, or have agreed on another appointment procedure, the Center shall appoint any mediator so selected, after confirming the requirements of Articles 9 and 10.

 (b) If the parties cannot agree within seven days of the commencement of the mediation on the person of the mediator, or have not agreed on another appointment procedure, the mediator shall be appointed in accordance with the following list procedure:

-(i) The Center shall as soon as possible send to each party an identical list of candidates, in the establishment of which it consults the ICOM Secretariat.
+(i) The Center shall as soon as possible send to each party an identical list of candidates.
+In selecting candidates, the Center shall to the extent possible draw on the List of Mediators in accordance with Article 6.
 Where possible, the list shall comprise the names of at least three candidates in alphabetical order.
 The list shall include or be accompanied by a statement of each candidate's qualifications.
-If the parties have agreed on any particular qualifications, the list shall contain only the names of candidates that satisfy those qualifications.
+If the parties have agreed on any particular qualifications, the list shall contain the names of candidates that satisfy those qualifications.

 (ii) Each party shall have the right to delete the name of any candidate or candidates to whose appointment it objects and shall number any remaining candidates in order of preference.